gchq/Palisade-services/user-service/README.md

 ## REST Interface

-The application exposes two REST endpoints used for debugging or mocking kafka entrypoints:
+The application exposes two REST endpoints used for debugging or mocking the kafka entrypoint:
 * `POST api/user`
   - accepts an `x-request-token` `String` header, any number of extra headers, and a single `UserRequest` in the body
   - returns a `202 ACCEPTED` after writing the headers and `UserRequest` to kafka